 Funding for the RDA is obtained exclusively from new property tax revenue generated through higher property values and new construction within the city's two Redevelopment Areas.
 This is called tax increment.

 Although the RDA is legally a separate entity from the city of Las Vegas, city council members sit on its board and approve projects, contracts and incentive programs.
 The RDA provides assistance programs for companies located within the Redevelopment Areas.
-View the Redevelopment Agency data portal for updated economic statistics, labor force information and more.
+View archived meeting notices and reports.